What exactly sets the top salespeople apart from their peers?

 One that took me by surprise!
 I thought it was a good sale practice to ask “May I help you?
 After reading 21 Secrets of Million-Dollar Sellers, I had to change my mind.

 “Banning “May I help you?” from your greeting is a good idea in pretty much any sales situation.
-When you ask someone if she needs help, that’s a closed-ended question that can be answered with a yes or a no. If the potential buyer says no, you’re already starting at a disadvantage.”
+When you ask someone if she/he needs help, that’s a closed-ended question with a yes or no answer.
+If the potential buyer says no, you’re already starting at a disadvantage.

 So what can you do about it?

-Instead use, for example: “Welcome to our dealership,” and avoid one of the pushy salespeople behaviors.
+You can say, for example, “Welcome to our dealership,” and avoid one of the pushy salespeople behaviors.

 “None of the twenty-one patterns of behavior in this book is necessarily anything earth-shattering or universe-changing on its own.
 But every single person we interviewed, every million-dollar producer, did every single one of these twenty-one things in one way or another.”